vesterheim/gold-medalist-portfolio/_artists/swenson--aaron.md

 We started helping with building at age 12, so you can say we have worked with wood all our lives.

-Carol Juven (Mr. Norway of Fargo, N.D.) stated, “Swenson twins are more Norwegian then _rømmegrøt!_
+Carol Juven (Mr. Norway of Fargo, N.D.) stated, “Swenson twins are more Norwegian than _rømmegrøt!_

 I did have two pieces in the Vesterheim traveling exhibit, _Migration of a Tradition_ with a little biography by Marion Nelson.

-My twin brother and I have been self-employed as building contractors for over 50 years.The last 20 years I have built reproductions, as a hobby, of old Scandinavian pieces, like cabinets, Swedish mora clocks, beds, Norwegian floor clocks, etc., which have been mostly painted by Karen Jenson.
+My twin brother and I have been self-employed as building contractors for over 50 years.
+The last 20 years I have built reproductions, as a hobby, of old Scandinavian pieces, like cabinets, Swedish mora clocks, beds, Norwegian floor clocks, etc., which have been mostly painted by Karen Jenson.

 In 1993 or so, we were interviewed by Garrison Keillor at Vesterheim's Jacobson Farmstead for CBS Sports and the Lillehammer Winter Olympics.
 The clip was never televised, thanks to the two feuding ice skaters, but the video is in the Vesterheim archives.